-Until recently, drug addiction was seen almost as a choice.
-However, scientists now understand that the chemical changes which occur in the body after addiction are more similar to that of a disease. ¹ These changes can have both short-term and long-term health complications.
-With that, the impact of drug addiction on emotional and physical spheres is huge.
+Until recently, drug addiction was seen as a choice.
+However, scientists now understand that the chemical changes that occur in the body after addiction are more similar to those of a disease. ¹ These changes can have both short-term and long-term health complications.
+With that, the impact of drug addiction on the emotional and physical spheres is huge.

 Effects of Drug Addiction

-The effects of drug addiction vary depending on a number of factors, including how you take the drug (injection, inhalation, ingestion, etc.) to what your drug of choice is (opioids, stimulants, antidepressants, etc.).
-Still, most drugs have a similar effect in the brain.
+The effects of drug addiction vary on several factors, from how you take the drug (injection, inhalation, ingestion, etc.) to what your drug of choice is (opioids, stimulants, antidepressants, etc.).
+Still, most drugs have a similar effect on the brain.

-Most notably, they’ll cause an influx of dopamine – a neurotransmitter that’s responsible for our emotions, motivation, and feelings of pleasure. ² It’s this large amount of dopamine that usually causes a “high” people struggling with addiction feel.
+Most notably, drugs cause an influx of dopamine, the neurotransmitter responsible for our emotions, motivation, and feelings of pleasure. ² It’s this large amount of dopamine that usually causes a “high” people associate with drug use.

 Over time, the brain becomes accustomed to this overstimulation of dopamine and, without a particular drug, will cause addictive tendencies (i.e. cravings, compulsions, etc.). ³

-It’s estimated that there are 7 million people in the U.S. struggling with a substance abuse disorder.
-1 in 4 of all deaths can be attributed to illicit drug use.
-Furthermore, drug abuse leads to a number of illnessess and disabilities that can normally be prevented.
+It’s estimated that there are seven million people in the U.S. who struggle with a substance use disorder.
+One in four of all deaths can be attributed to illicit drug use.
+Furthermore, drug abuse leads to many illnesses and disabilities that can normally be prevented.

 On Physical Health

 The impact of drug addiction on physical health can be both short- and long-term.
-While these effects differ depending on the drug, use of any drug is likely to take some kind of toll on your health.
+While these effects differ depending on the drug, the use of any substance is likely to take some kind of toll on your health.
 More particularly, your organs and their ability to perform.

 Some of the most notable effects drugs have on physical health include: ⁴

 Beyond unwanted health complications, certain substances can cause an overdose that may lead to death.
-One study found that within a 12-month period, 212,000 people aged 12 or older tried heroin for the first time.
+One study found that within 12 months, 169,000 people aged 12 or older tried heroin for the first time.
 Within that timeframe, 90 Americans died daily due to opioid overdoses. ⁵

 On Emotional Health

-While various drugs impact the brain differently, all drugs have an affect on the “reward” circuit.
-As part of the limbic system, this area of the brain is responsible for instinct and mood.
-Most notably, drugs will flood the brain with dopamine – a neurotransmitter responsible for emotional regulation and feelings of pleasure.
+While various drugs impact the brain differently, all drugs have an effect on the “reward” circuit.
+As part of the limbic system, this brain area is responsible for instinct and mood.
+Most notably, drugs will flood the brain with dopamine, a neurotransmitter responsible for emotional regulation and feelings of pleasure.

 When someone first tries a substance, the act is likely voluntary.
-However, over time, the drug will change brain chemistry – more specifically, how the brain performs and interacts with a person’s ability to make decisions. ⁶
+However, over time, the drug will change brain chemistry.
+More specifically, how the brain performs and interacts with a person’s decision-making. ⁶

 Due to the influx of dopamine, the brain becomes accustomed to this level of “reward.”
 In turn, without the drug, the brain has trouble reproducing an adequate level of dopamine.
 This will lead to various characteristics of drug addiction, such as intense cravings and compulsive behaviors.